-- After cleaning the air filter, you see a message telling you to clean or replace it - · The air filter is torn or damaged
+- After cleaning the air filter, you see a message telling you to clean or replace it - The air filter is torn or damaged

-You can replace the air filter while the projector is mounted to the ceiling, if necessary.
-The illustrations here show the projector placed on a table.
+You can replace the air filter while the projector is mounted on the wall or ceiling.

-- 1. Turn off the projector and unplug the power cord. - 2.
-Lift the tab on the air filter cover and open the cover.
+1. Turn off the projector and unplug the power cord.

+2. Slide the air filter cover switch and open the air filter cover.